 Bahrain is eligible to receive grant "excess defense articles" (EDA).
 The United States transferred the FFG-7 "Perry class" frigate Subha (see above) as EDA in July 1997.
+According to the State Department's FY2012 budget request, the U.S. Navy is supporting providing another frigate (an "extended deck frigate") to Bahrain as EDA because the Subha is approaching the end of its service life.
 In 1996, the United States gave Bahrain a no-cost five-year lease on 60 M60A3 tanks; title subsequently passed to Bahrain.
 Foreign Military Financing (FMF) was suspended for Bahrain in FY1994 but restarted in appreciation of Bahrain's support in OEF and OIF.
-Recent FMF has been provided to help Bahrain maintain U.S.-origin weapons, to enhance inter-operability with U.S. forces, to augment